A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 How to Start an Import Business in Vietnam: Ultimate Guide 2024

 Vietnam is in the midst of a trade boom.
 Goods are flowing in and out of Vietnam to the tune of billions of dollars every day.
-Not only is there a growing consumer market that is buying up all manner of goods but a booming manufacturing industry is also sucking in raw materials from all over the world and the region.
-With this in mind, there are broad opportunities in importing goods into Vietnam.
+Not only is there a growing consumer market that is buying up all manner of goods but a booming manufacturing industry led my a number of big companies manufacturing in Vietnam is also sucking in raw materials from all over the world and the region to assemble at factories all over Vietnam.
+With this in mind, there are broad opportunities in starting an import business in Vietnam.

 That said, importing goods into Vietnam for foreign firms can be tricky.
 Not only are there a number of technical and legal requirements that need to be met, but a myriad of free trade agreements has made navigating tariffs and trade restrictions complex.